Online education: The foundations of online teaching Quiz Answers

 • Hybrid

 Q2.
-Lan is a student and she is studying at a vocational training centre.
+Lan is a student and she is studying at a vocational training center.
 Lan accesses some of her learning materials via an online Learning Management System (LMS).
 This includes pre-recorded video lectures, online readings, and automated quiz questions.
-Lan also attends weekly tutorials and lectures on campus at her training centre.
+Lan also attends weekly tutorials and lectures on campus at her training center.
 What type of course has Lan enrolled in?

 • Fully online